eturro/mmseq/README.md

 (It is advisable to use a lower-than-default value for --offrate (such as 2 or 3) as long as the resulting index fits in memory.)

-### Step 1b: Index the reference transcript sequences with kallisto
+### Step 1b: Index the reference transcript sequences with kallisto (this is an alternative to Step 1a)

     kallisto index -i Homo_sapiens.GRCh37.70.ref_transcripts.kind Homo_sapiens.GRCh37.70.ref_transcripts.fa